 Preferred Habitat Theory

-Following are the limitations of the term structure of interest rates:
+The following are the limitations of the term structure of interest rates:

-- The term structure of interest rates is primarily estimation, and hence, may not always be accurate.
+- The term structure of interest rates is primarily estimation and hence, may not always be accurate.

 - Matching maturities to hedge against yield curve risk is not a simple task.
 Thus, it may not always result in a desirable result.